-different bees forage at different times of day.
+- different bees forage at different times of day.
 Peponapsis pruinosa, the squash bee, is active from dawn until noon.
-In the case of squash production, the best time to spray is in the evening rather than the early

-- Carefully consider the use of herbicides.
-Perhaps the targeted weeds can provide needed food for pollinators. - Minimize tillage to protect ground nesting pollinators. - Consider creating designated - permanently untilled areas for - ground nesting bees along internal - Ensure water sources are scattered throughout the landscape. - Choose a variety of native plants to act as windbreaks, riparian buffers, and field borders throughout the
+In the case of squash production, the best time to spray is in the evening rather than the early morning. - Carefully consider the use of herbicides.
+Perhaps the targeted weeds can provide needed food for pollinators. - Minimize tillage to protect ground nesting pollinators. - Consider creating designated permanently untilled areas for ground nesting bees along internal farm laneways. - Ensure water sources are scattered throughout the landscape. - Choose a variety of native plants to act as windbreaks, riparian buffers, and field borders throughout the farm.

-• Check with your regional conservation authority office to see what technical and financial support might be available to assist you in your effort to provide nectar, pollen, and larval food sources for pollinators on your farm.
+- Plant unused areas of the farm with temporary cover crops that can provide food or with a variety of trees, shrubs, and flowers that provide both food and shelter for pollinators. - Check with your regional conservation authority office to see what technical and financial support might be available to assist you in your effort to provide nectar, pollen, and larval food sources for pollinators on your farm.